quebex

 Symbolic Execution

-Symbolic execution is a dynamic software analysis technique that explores reachable program paths based on a symbolic input variable.
-For example, consider the following C program:
+Symbolic execution is a dynamic software analysis technique that explores reachable program paths based on a symbolic input variable (i.e., an input source).
+As an example, consider the following C program:

 #include <stdio.h>